Information for Pregnant Moms

 You should notice an increase in your breast size during your pregnancy.
 Swelling and tenderness are indications that the breast is changing appropriately.
 The amount of breast change will vary between women.
 Breast size does not indicate success or failure in breastfeeding.
 It is the development of the glandular tissue (shown below) throughout pregnancy that leads to milk production.
 If there is very little or no breast change, it is important to discuss it with your lactation consultant or health care provider knowledgeable about breastfeeding.

-Your breasts already are producing colostrum during the 2nd trimester of pregnancy.
+Your breasts are producing colostrum during the 2nd trimester of pregnancy.
 Some women may even experience slight leaking from the nipples toward the end of their pregnancy.
 Colostrum is the first type of milk that your baby will receive after birth until it changes into mature milk by the 3rd to the 5th day after birth.
-The illustration below shows the alveoli, the grape-like cells that make, store and secret milk.
+The mammary glands make, store and secret milk.
 Each one connects to small ducts which branch out from the nipple.
 Your nipple has many openings that release milk as the baby suckles the areola (the darkened target around the nipple) after latch-on.
 The baby’s jaws compress the areola, the tongue moves in a wave-like motion front to back, creating a vacuum to release the milk.
-The NEW* finding noted below is there are no lactiferous sinus structures as once believed. * Medela@ copyright illustration and research.

 - Talk to women who have breastfed for 6 months or longer.
 Be careful about taking advice from women who tried to breastfeed but didn’t make it beyond the first few weeks.